Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

 We see that the heterochronous analysis has the tightest posterior estimates for the clock rate.
 Hence, it is clear that this dataset contains the most information about the clock rate.
-This is obvious, since this dataset not only contains sequences sampled across time, but it also contains many more sequences than the homochronous dataset.
+This should be obvious, since this dataset not only contains sequences sampled across time, but it also contains many more sequences than the homochronous dataset.
 The marginal posterior for the clock rate estimated from homochronous data with a prior on the tMRCA approaches this distribution, however it is still more diffuse.
 On the other hand, the clock rate estimates made on the homochronous data without a tMRCA prior are very diffuse.
 It is important to note that these estimates are **not** wrong, but simply indicates that there is a lot of uncertainty in the data.
 Importantly, the true clock rate still falls within the 95% HPD of the estimated clock rate from homochronous data.
 If this were not the case then the estimates would be wrong.
 Thus, when there is not a lot of information in our data, it is always better to have an uncertain estimate that contains the truth than to have a very specific, but wrong estimate.

 On the **TreeHeight** we see that the marginal posterior estimated from homochronous data with a tMRCA prior is almost identical to the marginal posterior estimated on heterochronous data.
 However, estimates on homochronous data without a tMRCA prior are very diffuse, because there is not enough information in the data to accurately date the tMRCA.